dl748/simple-scripts/README.md

 * options - optional
     * cwd? - string - set the current working directory of the command, default is the same directory as the script file
+    * enviroment?: Record<string, string | null> - Allows you to set Environment variables to calling program, call will pass in all process environments as well, and anything you specify will override these.
+So if you want to NOT send a environment variable, use a value of null.
     * asNPX - boolean - default false - runs command as npx, all it does is translated cmd, args into 'npx', [ cmd, ...args ]

 ### runShellOutput(cmd, args, options?)